Background practical information

 Opening hours banks and stores

 Banks are generally open from 9.00 till 15.30, department stores from 9.30 till 18.00, while most other shops stay open from 9.00 till 18.00.
 Mid-day, most shops generally remain open, although you may find a few closed between 12.00 till 14.00.
 On Fridays, supermarkets and department stores are generally open until 20.00.
 Money changing after banking hours is possible at the airport.

 Restaurants and bars

-Lunch is not included in the conference registration fee.
+Lunch is included in the conference registration fee.
 However, a large number of restaurants are located in the surroundings of the conference site within walking distance.
 People wishing to sample the wide variety of cuisines available have a large number of choices in Leuven and the surroundings.
 There is even a university restaurant “Alma 2” at the conference site.
 Belgium is also world famous for its beers, numbering more than five hundred, and today Leuven is still proud to be known as the beer capital of Belgium.
 At the “Oude Markt”, one can find one of Europe’s highest concentration of bars.

 Shops and restaurants usually accept major international credit cards such as EuroCard-MasterCard, Visa, American Express, Diners Club, with a preference to EuroCard-MasterCard and Visa.